Federal Role in Voter Registration: The National Voter Registration Act of 1993 (NVRA) and Subsequent Developments

 assistance or administers state-funded programs primarily designed to provide services to persons

-with disabilities must be designated as voter registration agencies.24 Recruitment offices for the
+with disabilities must be designated as a voter registration agency.24 Recruitment offices for the

 U.S. armed services are also designated as voter registration agencies.25 Beyond these required